the-bitcoin-token/bitcoin-token/README.md

 ```

 You can now build blockchain enabled apps.
-See the <a href="http://www.bitcointoken.com/docs">BitcoinToken Docs</a> for more information about BitcoinToken.
+See the <a href="http://www.bitcointoken.com/docs">BitcoinToken Docs</a> for more information.